LinkedIn profile to ATS resume in 30 seconds

 Contact info hides behind icons

-LinkedIn renders your email, phone, and location as text next to icon glyphs.
-ATS parsers expect a clean header block.
-Many readers drop the icon characters and lose the surrounding text, which means recruiters can't reach you even when you score well.
+LinkedIn sets your email, phone, and location beside icon glyphs.
+Many parsers drop the icons and the text with them, so recruiters can't reach you even when you score well.

 No keyword tuning to the job

 Your profile is one document for every recruiter.
-A real resume targets a specific role with matched keywords, ranked bullets, and a tuned summary.
-LinkedIn exports the same generic content regardless of where you apply.
+A resume should target one role with matched keywords and ranked bullets.
+LinkedIn exports the same content wherever you apply.

 Generic section headers

-LinkedIn uses headers like "Experience" and "Education" inconsistently across export versions, and adds sections like "Top skills" or "Languages" that ATS engines don't categorize.
-The result is content that parses but doesn't get scored under the right field.
+Export versions label "Experience" and "Education" inconsistently, and add sections like "Top skills" that ATS engines can't categorize.
+Your content parses, but lands under the wrong field.

 Layouts that break Workday and Greenhouse

-The LinkedIn PDF uses sidebars, indented date columns, and embedded fonts that scramble in linear-stream parsers.
-We've tested the latest export against Workday, Greenhouse, Lever, iCIMS, and Taleo.
+Sidebars, indented date columns, and embedded fonts scramble in linear-stream parsers.
+We tested the latest export against Workday, Greenhouse, Lever, iCIMS, and Taleo.
 Parsing fidelity drops by 20% to 40% versus a clean Word resume.

 What we do with it